-- Extra virgin olive oil (EVOO): 2 tbsp
+- Extra virgin olive oil (EVOO): 2 tablespoons

-Sprinkle a handful of grated Pecorino on each slice and then close the rolls: start by folding in the longer sides, to make sure the filling doesn’t spill out, then roll up the slice by starting at one end and moving towards the other.
-Use either a kitchen string or toothpicks to close the roll and secure the slices in place.
+Sprinkle with a handful of grated Pecorino cheese and start to close each roll by folding it up from the sides inwards to prevent the filling from escaping, then roll the slice up starting from one end and working towards the other.
+Use kitchen string or toothpicks to seal each roll.

 Slice the onion.
-Heat up the oil in a saucepan and brown the onion on low heat.
+Heat 2 tablespoons of EVOO in a saucepan and brown the onion over a low heat.